pferrel/solr-recommender/README.md

 ## TBD

+Happy path works, creating the two similarity matrixes for moving to Solr, but many other options are not yet supported or tested.

+1. Solr is not integrated yet.
-1. not all options are passed through the driver job to the recommender and xrecommender.
+2. not all options are accepted by the main driver nor are they forwarded to the sub jobs properly.
 These need to be checked.
-2. not all options that need to be passed to the various jobs are forwarded to them, for instance recommendations and preferences per user are not forwarded, these need to be checked for completeness.
-2. Solr is not integrated yet.
-3. log files are of default config in the resources so other formats need to be tested.
+3. input log files are of default config in the resources so other formats need to be tested.
-4. the only test is to hand run and check by eyeball the bash script, this should be a junit test with output verification.
+4. the only test is to hand run and check by eyeball using the supplied the bash script, this should be a unit test with output verification.